Alexander Svirsky

-On October 22, 1918, the coffin with the relics of Alexander Svirsky was opened.
+On 22 October 1918, the coffin with the relics of Alexander Svirsky was opened.
 According to Soviet reports, instead of relics, a wax doll was supposedly found.
-However, testimony of the monks present, as well as a later Soviet commission under the direction of Grigory Zinoviev, demonstrated that a human body instead of a wax figure was present in the coffin.
+However, the testimony of the monks present, as well as a later Soviet commission under the direction of Grigory Zinoviev, demonstrated that a human body instead of a wax figure was present in the coffin.